Jdka1/ChatGPT-Tweet-Analysis/README.md

 ## Project Structure

 - `main.py`: The main script for performing the tweet analysis.
-- `Twitter Jan Mar.zip`: Zip file containing the data used for analysis.
 - `results/`: Directory to store the generated analysis results and visualizations.

 ## Contributing